mgoold/redshift_dev/README.md

 * jupyter notebook used to generate practice data
 * practice data sheet name
 * sql file with related practice
-* questions covered in this section
+* topics covered in this section

 ## Sections
 ### Working with session data.